KnightNight101/UoR_APP/documentation/FEATURES.md

 - View and edit project details, including renaming and deadline.
 - Add/remove team members and tasks inline.
 - Assign/reassign tasks and subtasks to team members using dropdowns.
+- Inline editing for deadlines and dependencies.
+- Drag-and-drop reordering for tasks and subtasks.
 - Delete project returns to homepage.
 - Navigation: "Back to Home" and "Delete Project".